faultyblaster/Lumina/README.md

 # Lumina

-I'm learning, here is the proff.
+I'm learning, here is the proof.